-A common data manipulation task in R involves merging to data frames together.
+A common data manipulation task in R involves merging two data frames together.
 One of the simplest ways to do this is with the cbind function.
-The cbind function – short for column bind – can be used to combine two data frames with the same number of rows into a single data frame.
+The cbind function – short for column bind – is a merge function that can be used to combine two data frames with the same number of multiple rows into a single data frame.

-While simple, cbind addresses a fairly common issue with small datasets: missing or confusing codes.
+While simple, cbind addresses a fairly common issue with small datasets: missing or confusing variable names.
 Consider, for example, we are going to look at our manufacturing productivity.
 Our basic data is very simple: we have a database of the number of widgets made per hour by different machine operators.
-Unfortunately, this database doesn’t track operators by their actual name but rather a code: “EDS01”.
-That will make our analysis a little challenging.
+Unfortunately, this dataframe doesn’t track operators by their actual name but rather a code: “EDS01”.
+That will make our analysis, and combining things into a single column, a little challenging.
 Cbind to the rescue!

-This example is going to cover a couple of topics.
-First, we’re going to use cbind to join two sets of columns together into a single dataframe.
-This will address the problem we have above, that of getting information from a legacy system with weird / unreadable codes.
+This data table example is going to cover a couple of topics.
+First, we’re going to use the cbind merge function to join two sets of columns together into a single dataframe.
+This will address the variable names problem we have above, that of getting information from a legacy system with weird / unreadable codes and row names.

-Next we’re going to show to how you can use cbind to quickly append information to an existing data frame on the fly.
+Next we’re going to show to how you can use cbind to quickly append information to an existing data frame or matrix on the fly.
 In this case, we’re going to add notes on where the operators were hired.
-This will allow an analyst to examine performance by operator.
-Cbind is good for these sorts of exercises, where you want to quickly derive an attribute from notes or history and append it to your data.
+This will allow a dataset analyst to examine performance by operator.
+The cbind method is good for these sorts of R code exercises, where you want to quickly derive an attribute or numeric vector from notes, history, or an existing matrix and append it to your data.

 We will start by setting up the data.